Diponachip8/knowledge-base/content/keep-your-projects.md

 1. You will lose access to the private projects you created during your bootcamp.
 2. Any project you didn't fork into your personal account will be deleted soon.

-But don't worry; this is entirely fixable.
+But don't worry; this is entirely fixable./

 ## Why do we delete your projects?